aidanberry12/NBA_Scoring_Analysis/README.md

 This data was then imported into R via SQL queries and the necessary data preprocessing was performed.
 Missing values were imputed or dropped from the dataset depending on the field, categorical variables were encoded, and some variables were transformed to get them into a usable format for input in to the models.

+## Exploratory Analysis

+## Modeling

 ## Results

+The models tried and their respective root mean squared error (RMSE) on the test set is shown in the table below:

+The best performing model was the Random Forest with 50 trees, which got a RMSE of 390.7, which is decent (average season points is around 600).
+Ensemble methods are powerful for regression, and the Random Forest model was the best option for the final prediction model.
+This model would prove to be effective for benchmarking the number of points a new player to the league will score in a season.
+This model along with the interpretability of the regression coefficients and feature importances values can prove to be valuable to coaches and team managers alike.